canonical-web-and-design/docs-demo/pages/juju/getting-started.md

 ```bash
 juju status
 ```
-When the services have been installed the output to the above command will look something like this:
+When the applications have been installed, the output to the above command will look something like this:

 ![juju status](/docs-demo/media/juju/juju-mediawiki-status.png)

-There is quite a lot of information there but the important parts for now are the [Services] section, which show that Mediawiki and MySQL are installed, and the [Units] section, which crucially shows the IP addresses allocated to them.
+There is quite a lot of information there but the important parts for now are the [Applications] section, which show that Mediawiki and MySQL are installed, and the [Units] section, which crucially shows the IP addresses allocated to them.

-By default, Juju is secure - you won't be able to connect to any services unless they are specifically exposed.
+By default, Juju is secure - you won't be able to connect to any applications unless they are specifically exposed.
 This adjusts the relevant firewall controls (on any cloud, not just LXD) to allow external access.
 To make our Mediawiki visible, we run the command: